 3. Councillor Dyan Jones, Climate Emergency and Localism Portfolio Holder – South Lakeland District Council

-4. Paul Haggin, Manager, Development Control and Tim Gale, Senior Policy & Scrutiny Project Officer – Cumbria County Council
+4. Paul Haggin, Manager, Development Control and Tim Gale, Senior Policy & Scrutiny Project Officer – Cumbria County Council.
+Watch the presentation.

 Session 9 (11th October) - Drafting recommendations